btarg/requiem-vault/GM/Enemies/Ichor Wraith.md

 *   **Condition Immunities:** Grappled, Paralysed, Petrified, Prone, Restrained

 ---
 ## Abilities

 **Incorporeal Movement:** The Ichor Wraith can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) 💥 Force damage if it ends its turn inside an object.

 **Magic Feeders:** Ichor Wraiths are drawn to sources of magical energy, particularly Draw Points and recently cast spells. *(GM Note: This is mostly flavour but could be used for tactical decisions or reactions).*

-**Sunlight Sensitivity:** While in direct sunlight, the Ichor Wraith has disadvantage on attack rolls and Perception checks.

 ---
 ## Actions

 **Chilling Touch:** *Melee Spell Attack:* +3 to hit (uses Magic), reach 5 ft., one target.